rsvasudev/labreport4/index.md

 ```

 Description:
 -r enables the command to search recursively(ie in all of ./technical/911report's subdirectories and within the directory itself).-c then enables the command to provide a count of the number of times "Portland" is used in each of the files.
+The directory then tells the command where to search.
+This is useful because we are able to search quickly and see files with more of the same string very easily due to the way the data is presented to us.
+This can be helpful in spotting patterns.

 Note: I changed the directory as there were too many files listed if ./technical was used as the directory.